-Rumors about a pair of Sonos headphones have been circling for a while now, first emerging in early 2019.
+Rumors about an upcoming pair of Sonos headphones – particularly wireless ones – have been circulating for a while now, first emerging in early 2019.

 According to a report from Bloomberg, the headphones will likely have multiple virtual assistants that would function similarly to the company's Sonos Arc and Sonos One speakers, and would focus on competing with Sony, Apple, Bose and Sennheiser by offering high-end audio performance.